pivotal-cf/cf-redis-smoke-tests/README.md

 ## Running smoke tests

-1. Find or create the appropriate environment config file in `assets/`
+1. Find or create the appropriate environment config file in `assets/`.
+ This can be copied from `/var/vcap/jobs/smoke-tests/config.json` for cf-redis-broker or `/var/vcap/jobs/on-demand-broker-smoke-tests/config.json` for redis-on-demand-broker.

 1. Modify the `.envrc` to point to the config file identified.
-Can use a toolsmiths environment cf api credentials

 1. Run `direnv allow`